Montague Harbour Marine Provincial Park

 Maximum vessel length for the dock is 11 metres or 36 feet.

-All vehicle accessible and walk-in campsite and group site reservations must be made through Discover Camping.
+All vehicle accessible and walk-in campsite and group site reservations must be made the BC Parks reservations system.
 When reservations are not available all campsites function as first-come, first-served.

 Campsite reservations are accepted for 16 drive-in sites and 28 walk-in sites.
 First-come, first-served sites are not available from May 12 to September 2.